 105. 4-Jaw Independent Chuck Holding Dimensions—Jack Pantry

-106. Right Angle Attachment Modification—Jack Pantry
+106. Right-Angle Attachment Modification—Jack Pantry

 107. Lathe Power Feed—Asher Stange and Frank LeMay